-2. Consider paying for a Virtual Private Network service
+2. Consider using a VPN service

-Virtual Private Networks (VPNs) are servers that you connect through to access the web.
-These servers help to mask your origin and may emulate locations from many other places in the world.
-Although TOR masks your identity, it does not hide your location.
+Virtual Private Networks (VPNs) are services that offer secure servers that allow private access to the web.
+These servers mask your origin and may emulate locations from many other places in the world.
+Data that passes through VPN tunnels is also encrypted.

-4. Sign up for a secure email address
+3. Sign up for a secure email address

 Now that you’re ready to go, it’s time to sign up for an untraceable email address.
 Gmail is out of the question, and you’ll need an email address to register for many .onion websites.